dbgarlisch/tcl-Param/docs/API.md

 Returning `fatal` allows the range error command sequence to continue.
 If all range error commands return `fatal`, a Tcl error is triggered.
 This is the default behavior if no range error commands are defined.

 ### Range Error `force`
+Returning `force` stops the range error command sequence.
+The param object's value *is* changed to the invalid value.
+It is the application's responsibility to properly deal with the invalid values.

 ### Range Error `ignore`
 Returning `ignore` stops the range error command sequence.
-The invalid value is ignored.
-The param object's value is *not* changed and retains it current value.
+The param object's value is *not* changed and retains the value it had prior to the invalid assignment.

 ## Usage Examples